- GDP (PPP):

-Tunisia’s economic freedom score is 54.2, making its economy the 128th freest in the 2022 Index.
-Tunisia is ranked 10th among 14 countries in the Middle East and North Africa region, and its overall score is below the regional and world averages.
+Tunisia’s economic freedom score is 52.9, making its economy the 132nd freest in the 2023 Index.
+Its score is 1.3 points lower than last year.
+Tunisia is ranked 10th out of 14 countries in the Middle East/North Africa region, and its overall score is below the world and regional averages.

-Tunisia was the birthplace of the Arab Spring protests, which in 2011 ousted President Zine al-Abidine Ben Ali.
-Kaïs Saïed, a center-left constitutional lawyer, was elected president in a 2019 landslide that highlighted a strong anti-establishment sentiment, particularly among younger voters.
-The moderately Islamist Hizb al-Nahda won the most parliamentary seats.
-Despite notable progress in democratization and reform, Tunisia’s transformation to a more market-oriented economy has been slowed by political instability and violent protests against austerity measures.
-Key exports include textiles and apparel, food products, petroleum products, chemicals, and phosphates with about 80 percent of exports bound for Tunisia’s principal trading partner, the European Union.
+In 2019, center-left constitutional lawyer Kaïs Saïed was elected president in a landslide that highlighted a strong anti-establishment sentiment, particularly among younger voters.
+The moderately Islamist Hizb al-Nahda party won the most parliamentary seats.
+In July 2021, Saïed dismissed the prime minister and suspended parliament.
+He then asserted the right to rule by decree and cemented his power through a constitutional referendum.
+Tunisia’s transformation to a more market-oriented economy has been slowed by political instability and violent anti-austerity protests.
+Key exports include textiles and apparel, food products, petroleum products, chemicals, and phosphates.
+The European Union is Tunisia’s principal trading partner.

 Rule of Law

-Tunisia has eight preferential trade agreements in force.
-The trade-weighted average tariff rate is 9.4 percent, and 13 formal nontariff measures are in effect.
-The overall benefits of trade remain undercut by other institutional shortcomings.
-Despite efforts to attract more foreign investment, growth in long-term investment is inhibited by bureaucracy and political uncertainty.
-The weak financial sector remains fragmented and dominated by the state.
+The trade-weighted average tariff rate is 9.4 percent, and nontariff barriers further increase the cost of trade.
+Despite efforts to attract foreign investment, bureaucracy and political uncertainty discourage long-term investment growth.
+The weak financial sector is fragmented and dominated by the state.